cancel icon

 Gym Mistakes That Worsen Neck Issues

-Medically reviewed by Dr Raj Prakash, MS Orthopaedics, FRCS (Glasgow) · Last updated: 14 May 2026
+Medically reviewed by Mr Raj Prakash, MS Orthopaedics, FRCS (Glasgow) · Last updated: 23 June 2026

-Neck pain at the gym isn’t always a sign of weakness, it’s often a sign of technique that’s putting dangerous strain on the wrong muscles.
+Neck pain at the gym is not always a sign of weakness.
+It is often a sign of technique that is putting dangerous strain on the wrong muscles.
+If you have been training through neck discomfort and wondering whether something is wrong, you are not alone.
 The good news is that small changes to how you lift can make a huge difference.
-Most necks cope well with training when loads are sensible, technique is clean, and your neck isn’t doing the work meant for your shoulders and trunk.

 Gym Mistakes That Worsen Neck Issues